 East Midlands Community-Led Housing (formerly Lincolnshire Community Land Trust) site provides a lot of useful information and Case Studies for some of the developments they have created across their patch.

 Co-Housing community are intentional communities, created and run by their residents.
-Each household as a self-contavied private home as well as shared community space.
-Co-Housing ion the \uk is gathering a lot of interest and UK Co-Housing is proud to be at the heart of this exciting movement.
-Currently there are 21 established, 38 groups are in development stages and 11 are in the process of getting started, of which one is in East Yorkshire.
+Each household is a self-contavied private home as well as having shared community space.
+Co-Housing in the UK is gathering a lot of interest and UK Co-Housing is proud to be at the heart of this exciting movement.
+Currently there are 21 established, 38 groups are in development stages and 11 are in the process of getting started, of which one is in East Yorkshire and called Thriving in the East Riding.
+For more information contact: firstname.lastname@example.org